TUFLOW-Support/PyTuflow/docs/results.rst

 Results
 =======

 Result classes for various time series output from TUFLOW.
-The classes listed below are the top level classes that the user should be interacting with.
+The classes listed below are the top level classes that act as entry points to load results.
 For more information on the underlying classes, see :doc:`result_classes`.

 .. currentmodule:: pytuflow